kristinbranson/APT/user/orthocam/README_StereoCalibration.md

 After both single Orthocam calibrations are done, you can save the results.
 The next time you need to run this stereo calibration, you can skip the mono-calibrations and directly load these single-camera OrthoCam calibration results.

 **Step 3b.
 Optionally, select a "base" pattern for the stereo calibration.**
 This is a technical quirk with the current implementation.
 One calibration-pattern-pair is currently selected to serve as a common coordinate system for the optimization.
 Pattern-pairs that are "unusual" (eg upside-down, far from image center(s) etc) should not be chosen as they can lead to convergence problems.
-Select a very "normal" pattern-pair for this step.
+Select a very "normal" pattern-pair for this step  (X to right; Y down).

 **Step 3c.
 Run the stereo optimization.**
 Again, *lsqnonlin* is used for the optimization.
 This optimization is tougher, and usually requires restarts.
 Rather than just letting the optimizer run continuously for a long time, using restarts seems to shock/randomize the optimizer and provides for a faster overall optimization.
 The residual will decrease slowly at times and will make large leaps at other times.